SDM2017-Ass2DevStream1/SDMFrontEnd/README.md

 docker run --name app -p 80:3000 <name of container>
 ```

-## Run a local environment for development
+## Build the development environment on your local
 ### 1. Fork the repository to your Github
 Everyone should use his own repository to develop a new feature, and then make a `pull request` (PR) for requesting merging the code into master branch.
 So, first of all, you should click the `Fork` button which is at the top-left of the Github to make a new copy of the repository to your own.
 [Screenshot](https://drive.google.com/open?id=0B7nEHGVPFeE9dG5tc1VQdmJKbkk)